-Many Believers in Yahushua Messiah [Jesus Christ] are hearing about the ‘Hebrew Roots’ of the Faith, and are frightened to see their fellow Believers becoming involved in this movement.
+Many Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] are hearing about the ‘Hebrew Roots’ of the Faith, and are frightened to see their fellow Believers becoming involved in this movement.

 For those who have been frightened into thinking that Believers should avoid obeying God’s Law, there is one thing we would do well to consider.

-According to the New Testament, our obedience to ‘the Law’ — the Torah [teachings and instructions given by Moses] — is not about achieving righteousness, or about salvation (Gal 3:11; Eph 2:8-9; Titus 3:5).
+According to the New Testament, our obedience to ‘the Law’ — the Torah [teachings and instructions given by Moses] — is not about achieving righteousness, or about salvation (Galatians 3:11; Ephesians 2:8-9; Titus 3:5).

-It is, however, about walking as Messiah walked (1John 2:6).
+It is, however, about living and walking as Messiah walked (1John 2:6).

-Many Believers today, having been Born-again, and saved by grace through faith, are sensing the inner promptings of the Holy Spirit to begin to obey Torah.
+Many Believers today, having been Born-Again, and saved by grace through faith, are sensing the inner promptings of the Holy Spirit to begin to obey Torah.
 Those who are learning to obey Torah agree fully with the apostle Paul’s declaration that “by the works of the law no human being will be justified in God’s sight!”
 (Rom 3:20).
-They fully believe that it is by God’s grace that we are saved through faith in Yahushua Messiah (Eph 2:8-9).
+They fully believe that it is by God’s free gift of grace that we are saved through faith in Yahushua Messiah (Ephesians 2:8-9).

-These ‘Torah keepers’ believe that God’s children are justified freely only by the redemption through the blood of Messiah Yahushua (Rom 3:22-26; Eph 1:7).
+These ‘Torah keepers’ believe that God’s children are justified freely only by the redemption obtained through the blood of Messiah Yahushua (Romans 3:22-23; Ephesians 1:7).
 These Believers who keep the Torah, agree with these Scriptures:

-God, who hath saved us, and called us with an holy calling, not according to our works, but according to His own purpose and grace, which was given us in Christ Jesus before the world began, (2Timothy 1:9)
+God, who has saved us, and called us with an holy calling, not according to our works, but according to His own purpose and grace, which was given us in Messiah Yahushua [Christ Jesus] before the world began, (2Timothy 1:9)

 As the above Scriptures reveal, our heavenly Father has saved us — not according to our own works of righteousness, not according to any of our attempts to please God.
-Father has saved us only according to His mercy, grace, and purposes which are in Messiah Yahushua.
+Father has saved us only according to His mercy, grace, and purposes which are in Messiah Yahushua [Christ Jesus].

 So what can this Hebrew Roots movement be about?
 What are these Torah keepers trying to do?
 Why are they so excited about obeying ‘the Law’?

-This movement of obeying Torah [also known as the Messianic Movement] is all about the Wise Virgins preparing themselves, and making themselves ready for the Bridegroom (Matt 25:10).
+This movement of obeying Torah [also known as the Messianic Movement] is all about the Wise Virgins preparing themselves, and making themselves ready for the Bridegroom (Matthew 25:10).

-It is about returning to the Biblical definition of what it means to be holy.
+It is about returning to the Biblical definition of what it truly means to be holy.

-It is all about holiness — about living a holy [set-apart] life before our Maker, Yahuwah Elohim.
+It is all about holiness — about living a holy [set-apart] life before our Maker, our heavenly Father, Yahuwah Elohim [the Hebrew name for the LORD God].

 Sin vs. Holiness